zzak00/nlp_with_transformers_visualizations/chapter3.md

 #### the scaled dot product:
 There are four main steps to implement this mechanism :

-**1 )&nbsp;** Project each token into three vectors, called:
-   - ***Query:&nbsp;&nbsp;*** represents the token from which the attention mechanism is getting the information, it's used to compare against all the key vectors.
-   - ***Key:&nbsp;&nbsp;***  tells the attention mechanism which parts of the sequence are important for understanding the query.
-   - ***Value:&nbsp;&nbsp;*** holds the information (features) associated with each token in the sequence.

-**2 )&nbsp;** Compute attention scores. we use the similarity function, which is the dot product of the embedding matrices.
-Query and Keys that are similar will have a large dot product,

 **1 )&nbsp;** Project each token embedding into three vectors, called:
    - ***query :&nbsp;&nbsp;*** represents the token from which the attention mechanism is getting the information, it's used to compare against all the key vectors.